Morey Amsterdam: Personal life

 Amsterdam married actress Mabel Todd in 1933; they divorced in 1945 after twelve years of marriage.
 He married his second wife Kay Patrick in 1949; they remained married until his death in 1996.

+Rum and Coca-Cola

+While visiting Trinidad in September 1943 as part of a U.S.O. tour, Amsterdam obtained a local hit song, "Rum and Coca-Cola", composed by Lionel Belasco, lyrics by Rupert Grant, a calypso musician who used the stage name Lord Invader.
+Amsterdam applied for and was issued a US copyright for the song, published in the United States with Amsterdam listed as lyricist and Jeri Sullivan and Paul Baron as composers.
+When the Andrews Sisters recording of the song became a worldwide hit, Belasco and Lord Invader sued for copyright infringement of the song's music and lyrics, respectively.
+In 1948, after years of litigation, both plaintiffs won their cases, with Lord Invader receiving an award of $150,000 in owed royalties.
+However, Morey Amsterdam was allowed to retain copyright to the song.

 Hanna-Barbera lawsuit

-In 1963, Amsterdam filed a $12,000 lawsuit against Hanna-Barbera for breach of contract; he claimed that he had been cast and signed to the role of George Jetson.
-Although his contract stipulated that he would be paid $500 an episode, with a guarantee of twenty-four episodes (i.e., a full season) of work, he recorded only one episode before being replaced.
+In 1963, Amsterdam filed a $12,000 lawsuit against Hanna-Barbera for breach of contract; he claimed that he had been cast and signed to the role of George Jetson on The Jetsons.
+Although his contract stipulated that he would be paid $500 an episode, with a guarantee of twenty-four episodes (i.e., a full season) of work, he recorded only one episode before being replaced by George O'Hanlon.
 Several sources claimed the change had occurred as a result of sponsor conflict with Amsterdam's commitment to The Dick Van Dyke Show.
 The case had been closed by early 1965 and the court had ruled in favor of Hanna-Barbera.

 Death

 Amsterdam died at Cedars Sinai Hospital in Los Angeles, California, on October 28, 1996, at the age of 87, due to a heart attack.

-He was entombed at Forest Lawn - Hollywood Hills Cemetery in Los Angeles.